osamaalagooz/trivia/README.md

 - General:

-   It provides a keywords for questions and return a list of questions objects, success value, and list of previous_questions objects and quizCategory Results are paginated in groups of 10.
+   It provides a list of previous_questions objects and specific category (not necessary) and return a list of questions objects, success value, and list of previous_questions objects and quizCategory Results are paginated in groups of 10.